shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 ### Switch Statements

-Swithc case is also conditional functionality in the javascript which checks the multiple conditions and gives us the result.
+Switch case is also conditional functionality in the javascript which checks the multiple conditions and gives us the result.

 Difference between if else and switch statement is `if else ` statement becomes lengthy if there would be multiple conditions soo there `switch` statement is used.